-C. Baf.
-I don't know that, Sir; But I am fure, what
+C. Bas.
+I don't know that, Sir; but I am sure, what you

-you are pleas'd to fay, makes me fo.
+are pleas'd to fay, makes me fo.

 Man.
-The most impudent Modesty that ever I met with.
-Afide.
+The most impudent modesty that ever I met with.
+[Aside.
 La.
 Wrong.
-Lard! how ready his Wit is?
+Lard! how ready his wit is?
+[Aside.

-Sir Fran.
-Don't you think, Sir, the Count's a very fine Gentleman?
+Sir Fr.
+Don't you think, Sir, the Count's a very fine gentleman.
+[Apart.

 Man.
-O! among the Ladies, certainly.

-Sir Fran.
-And yet he's as stout as a Lion: Waund, he'll storm any thing.
+O! among the ladies, certainly.
+[Apart.
+Sir Fr.
+And yet he's as flout as action: waund, he'll florm any thing.
+[Apart.

 Man.
-Will he so?
-Why then, Sir, take care
+Will he fo? why then, Sir, take care of your citadel.

-of your Cittadel.

-Sir.
-Fran.
-Ah! you are a Wag, Coufin.
+Sir Fr.
+Ah! you are a wag, cousin.
+[Apart.

 Man.
-I hope, Ladies, the Town Air continues to a-

-gree with you?

-Jenny: O! perfectly well, Sir!
-We have been abroad in our new Coach all Day long - and we have bought an Ocean of fine Things.
-And To-morrow we go to the Masquerade! and on Friday to the Play! and on Saturday to the Opera! and on Sunday, we are to be at the whatwhat-d'ye-call it-Assembly, and see the Ladies play at Quadrille, and Picquet, and Ombre, and Hazard, and Basset!
-And on Monday, we are to see the King! and so on Tuesday
+I hope, ladies, the town air continues to agree with you?
+Jenny.
+O, perfectly well, Sir! we have been abroad in our new coach all day long-and we have bought an ocean of fine things.
+And to-morrow we go to the masquerade, and on Friday to the play, and on Saturday to the opera, and on Sunday we are to be at the whatd'ye call it-assembly, and see the ladies play at quadrille, and picquet, and ombre, and hazard, and basset! and on Monday we are to see the king! and on Tuesday---

 La.
 Wrong.
-Hold, hold, Miss! you must not let your Tongue run so fast, Child-You forget! you know

-I brought you hither to learn Modesty.
+Hold, hold, Miss, you must not let your tongue run on so fast, child-you forget, you know I brought you hither to learn modesty.

 Man.
-Yes, yes! and she is improv'd with a Vengeance. \\\\\\
+Yes, yes, and the is improv'd with a vengeance- [Afide.
 Jenny.
-Lawrd!
-Mama, I am sure I did not say any Harm! and, if one must not speak in ones Turn, one may be kept under as long as one lives, for ought I see.
+Lawrd, Madam, I am fure I did not fay any harm! and, if one must not speak in one's turn, one may be kept under as long as one lives, for aught I see.
 La.

+La.
 Wrong.
-O' my Conscience, this Girl grows so

-Head-strong -

-Sir Fran.
-Ay, ay, there's your fine growing Spirit for

-you!
-Now tack it dawn, an' you can.
+O'my conscience, this girl grows so head-strong- Sir Fr.
+Ay, ay, there's your fine growing spirit for you! now take it dawn, an' you can.

-Jenny.
-All I said, Papa, was only to entertain my Cousin Manly.
+Jen.
+All I faid, Papa, was only to entertain my cousin Manly.

 Man.
-My pretty Dear, I am mightily oblig'd to you.
+My pretty dear, I am mightily oblig'd to you.

 Jenny.
 Look you there now, Madam.
 La.
 Wrong.
-Hold your Tongue, I say.
+Hold your tongue, I fay.